Everything You Need To Know About E-Commerce Search Bars

 In e-commerce, all three types of searches apply to your end goal as a brand — making it a truly unique tool for commerce practitioners.
 The customer needs to navigate to the correct product or service through your search results and category pages.
 Next, they must explore their options with the information provided on your e-commerce site, whether it’s through product descriptions, blog posts, or other forms of content.
 Then, they must hone in on a particular product (or set of products) before making the final transaction.

-How Do Search Solutions Help Merchandisers?
+How Do E-Commerce Site Search Solutions Help Merchandisers?

 When it comes to in-store merchandising, physical displays of products are strategically arranged to appeal to the customer and achieve sales goals.
 Think of those lavish, vivid holiday window displays or the hard-to-deny last-minute purchases that stare at you in the checkout lane.
-Window displays and checkout lanes are prime locations with a lot of visibility inside a brick-and-mortar storefront, making them the perfect spot for “big bet” products.
+Window displays and checkout lanes are prime locations with a lot of visibility inside a brick-and-mortar storefront, making them the perfect spot for “big bet” products. transaction.
+An e-commerce search engine should help them achieve every step of the search process.

 And, since merchandising and your search bar are two peas in the e-commerce pod, you’ll have to make sure the search bar on your commerce website is up to snuff and can surface relevant results that speak to your customer.
 Similar to traditional merchandising, the way you display your products is completely up to you and your business goals.
-To hit the metrics you want, it’s imperative to curate search results that guide and engage your customer and encourage them to make a final purchase.
+To hit the metrics you want, it’s imperative to curate search results that guide and engage your customers and encourage them to make a final purchase.

 What Does Your E-Commerce Search Solution Need To Succeed?

-Instead of taking the manual route and building an e-commerce site search engine from scratch, invest in an intelligent, automated, and personalized search tool, with the perfect balance of AI intelligence and merchandiser control.
+Instead of taking the manual route and building an e-commerce site search engine from scratch, invest in an intelligent, automated, and personalized search tool with the perfect balance of AI intelligence and merchandiser control.
 This way, you don’t have to overload your e-commerce team and can still create a better search experience with relevant results.
 For those looking to invest in site search solutions, these are a few essential features to consider before making the big leap.

 Machine learning (ML) and natural language processing (NLP) are two subsets of AI that can address this common pain point.
 NLP helps break down the query, using semantic understanding to separate product types from attributes — that means it can tell the difference between vanilla as a scent, ingredient, or flavor.
 For example, does your site search understand the difference between a “dress shirt” and a “shirt dress”?
 The words are the same, but their order changes the meaning completely.